grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 He made three more units like this.
 With two magnetic warhead strapped together, each weighed more than 50 kilograms.
 Then he plundered the many storage compartments throughout the boat looking for the rest of the parts he needed: some old boat bumpers, heavy line, air hoses and chucks, and his slide rule and clipboard.
 He wished he had some small clamps, but those were not to be found anywhere.
 He would have to make do with screw-tightened steel clips.
 So a screwdriver went on his list of things to find too.

 He had most of the parts he needed gathered together when he heard the bump of the _Gnat_ attaching to the bottom of the _Prospect_.
-By the time Percy's voice came over the PA a few minutes later to let him know Shakes was aboard, Hemi had recruited Owen to help him move all the parts he had gathered down to the _Prospect's_ battery compartment near the hatch that opened down to the _Gnat_.
+By the time Percy's voice came over the PA a few minutes later to let him know Shakes was aboard, Hemi had recruited Gregory to help him move all the parts he had gathered down to the _Prospect's_ battery compartment near the hatch that opened down to the _Gnat_.

-As Owen opened the hatch to see Shakes' greasy-haired visage grinning up at them, Percy's voice came back on the _Prospect's_ PA.
+As Gregory opened the hatch to see Shakes' greasy-haired visage grinning up at them, Percy's voice came back on the _Prospect's_ PA.
 "Hemi, Bastian is telling me that he is tracking the sub with the ram closing on us.
 He thinks they picked up the _Gnat_ and followed Shakes in."

 Still down in the _Gnat's_ control seat, Shakes could hear the PA message.
 "Tell Percy there's no fuckin' way man --- I was ultra fucking slow and quiet on my approach.
 I could have passed through a sleeping baby's bedroom without fuckin' waking it."